-Most hospitals miss critical window for heart attack transfer patientsNovember 28th, 2011 in Cardiology /
+Most hospitals miss critical window for heart attack transfer patientsNovember 28, 2011 in Medicine & Health / Cardiology

 Most heart attack patients transferred between hospitals for the emergency artery-opening procedure called angioplasty are not transported as quickly as they should be, Yale School of medicine researchers report in the first national study of "door-in door-out" time for transfer patients.